Best Countries to Retire in Latin America (2026): Rankings, Safety & Costs

 Honestly, I would personally prefer to also set the safety lever to 3 or 4, but then we would literally run out of countries to assess.
 Unfortunately, this region—with some exceptions—scores very poorly in safety compared to other regions (e.g., Asia, Europe).
 This is an important factor to keep in mind, which we will discuss in more detail on a country basis further below.

-Based on these assumptions, the top 5 affordable places to retire in Latin America in 2025 are Costa Rica, Uruguay, Argentina, Mexico, and Colombia (Figure 4).
-These Latin American retirement countries stand out for offering affordable healthcare, lower cost of living, and excellent quality of life for expat retirees looking to maximize their retirement income.
-Openness of local population and natural beauty are also two key variables that consistently perform well in this region in relation to other countries around the world.
+Based on these assumptions, the top 5 affordable places to retire in Latin America in 2026—including both top Central America and South America destinations—are Costa Rica, Uruguay, Argentina, Mexico, and Colombia (Figure 4).
+These Latin American retirement countries—including some of the best places to live in South America—stand out for offering affordable healthcare, lower cost of living, and excellent quality of life for expat retirees looking to maximize their retirement income.

-Detailed Analysis of the Top 5 Latin American Retirement Destinations
+Pros and Cons of the Top 5 Latin American Retirement Destinations

-Our analysis reveals two distinct tiers of retirement destinations in Latin America based on quality and affordability.
-Costa Rica and Uruguay can be considered top tier retirement destinations–they present a substantially better retirement suitability score than their regional counterparts.
 However, for budget-constrained retirees, the cost is important.
 To illustrate, Costa Rica and Uruguay have, respectively, a 47.3% and 28.6% higher cost of living than Argentina, and much higher than Colombia (99.4% and 74.0%, respectively).
 Why is this important?
-As we covered in detail in a previous article, the amount of retirement spending you budget for has a very large impact on your financial independence timeline.
+As we covered in detail in previous articles, the amount of retirement spending you budget for has a very large impact on your Financial Independence timeline

-It is interesting to compare how these affordable Latin American countries score compared to retirement costs and quality of life in the US, where a large share of my readership is based.
-Of course, I am aware that United States is not a Latin American country–the tool just happens to filter by a larger “America” region.
 But this does give us the opportunity to make an important remark: Costa Rica, Uruguay, and Argentina all present equal or better retirement suitability conditions in relation to the US, despite being far more affordable.
 Assuming you agree with the 9 relevant retirement variables selected, it is hard to argue you’d have a better retirement in the US!
 (Unless you pull the family and friends card, of course).

-Costa Rica, Uruguay, Argentina, Mexico, and Colombia stand out for having a relatively-solid Retirement Suitability score and for offering a reasonable cost of living–especially for Argentina, Mexico and Colombia.
+Costa Rica, Uruguay, Argentina, Mexico, and Colombia stand out for having a relatively-solid Retirement Suitability score and for offering a reasonable cost of living—especially for Argentina, Mexico and Colombia.
 However, it’s important to note that the outputs of our Retirement Relocation Tool are sensitive to the different assumptions made.
 Other users will naturally have different preferences and may arrive at a different set of countries.
 Please try out the tool and see what results you obtain based on your specific circumstances.
-Alright, let’s look at our ranking of countries in more detail.
+Now, let’s look at our ranking of countries in more detail.

 Figure 5.
 Quepos, Puntarenas Province, Costa Rica.
 Photo by Costa Rica Drone Tours on Pexels.

-What are the key benefits of retiring in Costa Rica in 2025?
-According to our dataset, Costa Rica scores #1 across Latin American countries in terms of pollution levels.
-This should not be surprising, given that Cost Rica is a well-known example of a country leader in environmental preservation, far ahead of other countries in the region.
 A large area of its land is officially protected through national parks and reserves, and the country runs mostly on renewable energy.
 Their environmental commitment to sustainability has translated to preserving its world-renown biodiversity, which, in turn, has boosted its tourism industry catered to experiencing its lush rainforests, pristine beaches, and wildlife.
-It also helps that they are one of the top performers in our data in relation to offering a nice climate–only behind Venezuela.
+It also helps that they are one of the top performers in our data in relation to offering a nice climate—only behind Venezuela.

 In addition, it also is the top country in relation to openness.
-Ticos–as they call themselves–have a strong reputation for being warm, welcoming, and laid back.
+Ticos—as they call themselves—have a strong reputation for being warm, welcoming, and laid back.
 In regards to cultural values, Costa Rica emphasizes “pura vida”, which reflects an attitude of enjoying life, being positive, and treating others kindly.
-Other variables where Costa Rica ranks fairly well are Political Stability (3rd, after Uruguay and Chile), Safety (4th, after Panama, Uruguay, and Mexico), and low Natural Disaster risk (4th after Paraguay, Trinidad and Tobago, and Uruguay).

 Figure 6.
 A herd of cattle walking along a beach next to the ocean in Costa Rica.
 Photo by Outward Bound Costa Rica on Unsplash.